ImagingDataCommons/highdicom/docs/seg.rst

 is not divisible by 8 becomes problematic.
-For this reason, as well as for space efficiency (sparse segmentations tend to compress very well), we therefore strongly recommend using ``"JPEG2000Lossless"`` compression with ``"BINRARY"`` segmentations.
+For this reason, as well as for space efficiency (sparse segmentations tend to compress very well), we therefore strongly recommend using ``"JPEG2000Lossless"`` compression with ``"BINARY"`` segmentations.
 This is the only compression method currently supported for ``"BINARY"`` segmentations.
 However, beware that reading these single-bit JPEG 2000 images may not be supported by all other tools and viewers.